Obscurely/RustTemplate/docs/template/WORKFLOW.md

 Any time you have a crucial function that you want to make sure it works properly under any circumstances you will want to create a fuzz harness and run it for some time.
 For this you can read the README inside the fuzz folder and look at the example.
-Additionally there are a few youtube videos you can watch about cargo-fuzz.
+Additionally there are a few YouTube videos you can watch about cargo-fuzz.

 ## Advice